Blendify/blender-manual/trunk/blender_docs/manual/sculpt_paint/sculpting/options.rst

 Normal Weight :kbd:`Ctrl`
    Constrains brush movement along the surface normal.
-   Especially useful with the *Grab Brush*, can be temporarily enabled by holding :kbd:`Ctrl`. e.g. Grab brush can be used to push a depression (hole) into the mesh when *Normal Weight* is set,
+   Especially useful with the *Grab Brush*, can be temporarily enabled by holding :kbd:`Ctrl`. e.g. Grab brush can be used to push a depression (hole) into the mesh when *Normal Weight* is set.

    Applies to *Grab* and *Snake Hook* brushes.
 Sculpt Plane